GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 3. The car will be equipped with a machine with our application running on it.
 On the contrary of the mobile app case, the on-board application will need to exploit some logic to perform its functionalities.

-4. The operators will access the system through a web application in the boundaries of the company network.
+4. The operators will access the system through a web application from the company internal network.

 5. Integration with the legacy server will happen trough its APIs for the purpose of providing effective maintenance to the cars.